Australian rules football: Scoring

 The two tall central posts are the goal posts, and the two shorter outer posts are the behind posts.

-There are two types of scoring shots in Australian football: goals and behinds.
+There are two types of scoring shots in Australian rules football: goals and behinds.
 A goal is worth six points, and is scored when the football is propelled between the goal posts and across the goal line at any height by way of a kick from the attacking team.
 It may touch the ground, but must not have been touched by any player from either team or a goalpost prior to crossing the goal line.

 A behind is worth one point and is scored when: